Making Your Vision a Reality Using Focus Filters

 Passing every temptation, diversion, and interruption through this filter kept the team focused on earning a gold medal — a dream the team accomplished nearly a century after the last British rowing team lapped the world.

 That’s powerful stuff.
 Powerful enough to get you started identifying Focus Filters of your own, yes?
 As you set off to do that, you’ll also be forming the kind of agreements-based culture that is found in high-trust companies because you’ll be working together on what’s most important.
-And that is what keeps everyone aligned on the Vision.
+And that is what keeps everyone aligned on the vision.

 Identifying Your Focus Filters

-Let’s break down the Focus Filters that become the foundation for your Vision.
+Let’s break down the Focus Filters that become the foundation for your vision.

 This filter describes the reason your organization exists (Purpose), the powerful emotions that influence you (Passion), or a future state so appealing that you're willing to go the extra mile to achieve it (Just Cause).
 Establishing these “whys” offers your team members a way to buy into and participate in your dreams.